maxwell-k/user-aports/README.md

 8   undeps
 ```

-Running `abuild -r` with run through the whole process:
+Running `abuild -r` will run through the whole process:

 - `abuild` without any arguments runs through all of the stages and
 - `-r` will install dependencies as required